htjb/htjb.github.io/pres.md

 ---

 ## Conference Talks
+- [*Astrophysics from the SARAS3 non-detection of the global 21-cm signal*](https://global21cmworkshop.org/2022-berkeley/) , 5th Global 21-cm Workshop, University of California Berkeley, October 2022.
 - *Marginal Bayesian Statistics with Masked Autoregressive Flows and Kernel Density Estimators*, 41st MaxEnt22 Conference, Institut Henri Poincare, Paris, July 2022.
 - *globalemu: Novel and robust emulation of 21-cm signals from the Epoch of Reionization*, Special Session-Towards